morehwachege/morehwachege/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Cyber sec , PHP and intermediate level JavaScript with LuxDevHQ
+- 🔭 &nbsp; I’m currently learning JavaScript
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Information Technology.
-- 💼 &nbsp; Web and Android developer, back-end and front-end web developer.
+- 💼 &nbsp; Web and developer, back-end and front-end web developer.
-- 🌱 &nbsp; Enthusiast in cyber Security and Tech trends .
+- 🌱 &nbsp; Enthusiast in cyber security and Tech trends .
 - ✍️ &nbsp; Watching Movies and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - 💬 Ask me about